Jeff Blackett: Judiciary career

+Blackett was an Acting Metropolitan Stipendiary Magistrate from 1995 to 2000 and also sat as a uniformed judge advocate in Royal Navy courts-martial.
 On 2 February 2001, Blackett was appointed a Recorder, thereby becoming a part-time Circuit Judge.
 On 28 October 2004, he was promoted to full-time Circuit Judge.
 On 1 November 2004, he was appointed Judge Advocate General.
 He was the Court Martial Judge in the Sgt Blackman trial which was criticized by the Criminal Cases Review Commission.
 He was elected a Bencher of Gray's Inn in July 2008.
 In 2010, he became an honorary Professor of law at the University of Nottingham.
+He also sat as a Deputy High Court Judge in the Administrative Court from 2013 until his retirement from the bench.
 Blackett retired as a Circuit Judge and from the position of Judge Advocate General on 1 November 2020.

 Rugby union

 Blackett has played and been an administrator in the sport of rugby union for much of his life.
 He played rugby at school, at the University of London and at Oxford University.
 He also played for the Royal Navy, Hampshire and the United Services Portsmouth Rugby Football Club.
 He played for the winning Royal Navy team in the 1981 Inter-Services Tournament, appearing against the Royal Air Force and in the Army Navy Match and also played in the Army-Navy match in March 1982.
 He represented the Royal Navy on the Rugby Football Union (RFU) Council from 2000 to 2004 and was RFU Disciplinary Officer from 2003 to 2013.
-He held other offices with the RFU from 2014 and 2018 and with the Royal Navy Rugby Union and his club.
-Blackett was appointed President of the RFU for the 2020-21 season in June 2020.
+He was a judicial officer in three Rugby World Cups (2003 - 2011) and officiated in many IRB and ERC hearings.
+He held other offices with the RFU from 2014 and 2018 (Chair of Governance, Chair of the Professional Game Board and non executive director on the Board of Directors).
+Blackett was appointed President of the RFU for the 2020-21 season in June 2020 and served for two years in that role because of Covid.